cloudsolver/aws-saa/atoms/RDS Backup.md

 ### Automated Backups and Point-in-time Restores
 - 5 Minutes RPO - data is backed up every 5 minutes.
 Can be retained from 0-35 days.
 - Daily full backups of the database. #resilient
-- Snapshot a database that you don't want to use for a long period and then restore when you need it - because RDS will charge you for storage. #tip #cost-optimize
+- Snapshot a database that you don't want to use for a long period and then restore when you need it - because RDS will charge you for storage. #tip #cost-optimized
 - Snapshots can be copied across Amazon accounts, regions and and within a region.
 - Restore a full database from a snapshot.
 - Aurora Backups